Spring is finally here! Show your deck a little TLC after a long hard winter with these 3 EASY spring cleaning tips.

 2. CLEAN ALL MOLD AND MILDEW

 Allowing mold to grow untreated, even in the winter, can lead to significant deck damage.
 An OXYGEN bleach solution added to a common garden sprayer should be all that is needed to clean the mold.
 Mold likes to “root” deep into a porous surface.
 Always allow the OXYGEN bleach to sit so it can reach and clean these deeply embedded roots.
 At least 10-15 minutes should do the trick.
 For stubborn stains, scrubbing may be required.
+Remember, it is never recommended to use chlorine bleach on composite or natural wood decking.
+For more information on other hazardous household chemicals, click here.

 Note: If you have composite decking, always use a soft bristle brush.
 Composite decking is a softer material than wood and may scratch more easily.